sonisarm/grav-models-violet/README.md

-### Code for the following publication: "*Connectivity in two endangered violets in the Canary Islands: how topography, temperature and water availability shape gene flow and diversity in Viola cheiranthifolia and Viola guaxarensis*"
+### Code for the following publication: "*Population density drives genetic connectivity in the Canary Islands endemics Viola cheiranthifolia and Viola guaxarensis*"

-This GitHub page provides a step-by-step guide to the analyses presented in the publication, "*Connectivity in two endangered violets in the Canary Islands: how topography, temperature, and water availability shape gene flow and diversity in Viola cheiranthifolia and Viola guaxarensis.*" This study is part of the GENCLIMA project, which aims to evaluate functional connectivity among high-mountain and laurel forest species in the Canary Islands, with a focus on preserving genetic diversity and mitigating the impacts of climate change.
+This GitHub repository provides a step-by-step guide to the analyses presented in the publication Population density drives genetic connectivity in the Canary Islands endemics Viola cheiranthifolia and Viola guaxarensis.
+This study is part of the GENCLIMA project, which aims to evaluate functional connectivity among high-mountain and laurel forest species in the Canary Islands, with a focus on preserving genetic diversity and mitigating the impacts of climate change.
+Here, we specifically investigate the genetic connectivity of *Viola cheiranthifolia* and *Viola guaxarensis*.

 The project's specific objectives are to (1) identify correlations between genetic diversity and environmental variables, (2) assess the functional connectivity of V. cheiranthifolia and V. guaxarensis at El Teide Summit, Tenerife, Spain, (3) determine which landscape variables influence gene flow in each species, and (4) evaluate changes in connectivity under projected climate change scenarios.